 Jimi Hendrix visited Essaouira and there are lots of urban legends connected with this visit – for example, that he wanted to buy property, or that he wrote a song there.
 However, History reveals that he stayed only 3 days in Esssaouira and didn’t even bring his guitar.

 The djellaba is the Moroccan national costume.
 It is a full-length shirt with an integral large pointed hood worn by both sexes.
 They may be seen in both light and heavy fabrics and both plain colours and stripes.

-Djellabas are a statement of conservatism for both rich and poor, though they may be tailor made with ornate stitching especially of the seams.
+Djellabas are a statement of conservatism for both rich and poor people, though they may be tailor-made with ornate stitching especially of the seams.
 Men’s Djellabas are sewn by male tailors, while the female version can be made either by men or women.

-A Moroccan widow wears white in mourning for 40 days after her husband’s death.
+A Moroccans widow wears white in mourning for 40 days after her husband’s death.
 White is, however, a common colour for both genders to wear.
 Red is considered to be a woman’s colour.

 Head covering for ladies is not obligatory.
 It’s a decision for the woman and her family whether she wants to wear hijab or not.
 Many women start covering their hair after marriage.

 Morocco’s national drink is Tea.
 This tradition dates back to the 19th century, when British merchants were blockaded from Landing, and had to offload their cargoes.